-Nelson bush fire: At least two more days of 'very hard firefighting' to tackle Tasman fire
+Nelson bush fire: At least two more days of 'very hard firefighting' to tackle Tasman inferno

 Civil Defence live stream:

-The fire was active overnight but at a slightly lower rate of spread, he said.
+The fire was active overnight but at a slightly lower rate of spread, he said, speaking, with other officials, at a Civil Defence public update on the fire situation this morning.

 He could report no further structures were lost after that one shed late last night.

-They were optimistic they could defend the southwest corner, he said.
+Firefighting teams were optimistic they could defend the southwest corner of the fire zone, he said.

-Unfortunately that has affected some of the work Civil Defence was doing to get people back into areas in Redwood.
+Unfortunately that had affected some of the work Civil Defence was doing to get people back into areas in Redwood Valley.

 "We can't get our own personnel into that to make a risk assessment.